ECE-BU-Miah/docsLocalization/Code/ReadMe.txt

 	The Header also contins basic functions asociated with Vec3 Which currently are:
 	Vec3_Create, Vec3_Print, Vec3_Multiply, Vec3_Add, Vec3_Subtract, Vec3_Cross, Vec3_Magnitude
+> Matrices.h
+	Header containg Definitions for Mat4 and Mat5 and Matrix Determinant function for Mat4 and Mat5
+> RSSILocal.h
+	Header containg key functions for using RSSI values for localization such as RSSIToMetters and Trilateration functions
+> Trilateration.c
+	Main script that runs Trilateration for localization of the cordinator XBee by using the three beacon endpoint XBees and there RSSI values
+> Compile.sh
+	A Shell Script that helps simplify compiling with GCC and takes a the desired file to compiles name as its ownly peramiter and spits aouta TestProg.a compiles file to run on the Beablebone eg) ./Compile.sh [File Path/Name]

 [[ Notes ]]
 > When compiling code with GCC on the linux device "-lm" should be added onto